phattharaphorn/infinite-scroll/README.md

 ### Features
 - Dynamically loads data using Axios.
 - Displays a loading indicator during data fetching.
-- Connects to an API for incremental data loading
+- Connects to an API for incremental data loading.

 ### Installation